 Use a skip

-If you have a lot of garden waste, a skip is a great option.
 It’s worth considering ordering the biggest skip available, as they cost less per cubic yard of waste than smaller skips.
 If you don’t have enough garden waste to fill the skip, you could use it as an opportunity to have a declutter of your house too.

 It’s important to note the majority of councils don’t allow skips bigger than 8 yards on public roads.
 If you don’t have the space on your property – a driveway or front garden, for example – you will be limited on the size of skip you can order.
 For more information on skip sizes, here’s a helpful guide.